ros-navigation/navigation2/nav2_map_server/README.md

 ```

-The parameter for the initial map (yaml_filename) is OPTIONAL.
-If it is empty, no map is loaded during
+The parameter for the initial map (yaml_filename) has to be set, but an empty string can be used if no initial map should be loaded.
+In this case, no map is loaded during
 on_configure or published during on_activate.
 The _load_map_-service should the be used to load and publish a map.